-Withdrawal from courses shall be processed through the Office of the Registrar with the use of the appropriate form.
+Changes in course selection may be made any time up to the end of the add/drop period of any term with the approval of the academic advisor.
 Prior to completing 75% of the term, a student may withdraw from a course without affecting the cumulative grade point average.